- 3 pounds boneless country-style pork ribs

 - Dash pepper

-- Preheat oven to 325°.
-Place ribs in a shallow roasting pan.
-Bake, covered, 1-1/2 to 2 hours or until meat is tender.
+- Place ribs in a shallow roasting pan.
+Cover and bake at 325° for 1-1/4 hours or until a meat thermometer reads 160°.
 Meanwhile, in a small saucepan, combine the remaining ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 5 minutes, stirring occasionally.
-Pour 1 cup sauce over ribs; turn to coat.
-Let stand 15 minutes.
+Reduce heat; simmer, uncovered, for 5 minutes, stirring occasionally.
+Pour 1 cup sauce over ribs, turn to coat.
+Let stand for 15 minutes.

-- Drain and discard sauce from ribs.
-Grill ribs, uncovered, over medium heat 10-12 minutes or until browned, basting with 1 cup sauce and turning occasionally.
+- Grill ribs, uncovered, over medium heat for 10-12 minutes, basting with 1 cup sauce and turning occasionally.
 Serve with remaining sauce.
-Yield: 6 servings.
+Yield: 4 servings.

 "For those asking about "Stan's Ribs"...
 It was in 6/98 issue & on page 95 in the 1999 TOH Annual Recipe book.
 The recipe is called "Stan's Smoky Ribs".
 We liked Stan's recipe a lot.
 You simmer the ribs on stovetop first & then grill them for 8-10 mins.
 Stan's recipe also includes Molasses."